iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### BYOL-Explore

 BYOL-Explore builds upon Bootstrap Your Own Latent (BYOL) <d-cite key="grill2020bootstrap"></d-cite>, a self-supervised learning algorithm used in computer vision and representation learning.
 BYOL-Explore <d-cite key="guo2022byolexplore"></d-cite> is similar to RND in that there's a network that tries to predict the output of a target network.
-In BYOL-Explore we have an online network that consists of: an encoder, a close-loop recurrent neural network (RNN) cell, an open-loop RNN cell and a predictor.
+In BYOL-Explore we have an online network that consists of an encoder, a close-loop recurrent neural network (RNN) cell, an open-loop RNN cell and a predictor.
 While the target network just consists of an encoder.
 The key difference is that the target's network parameters do not stay fixed like in RND.
-We update the target network using the exponential moving average (EMA) of the online network's predictor.
+We update the target network's parameters using the exponential moving average (EMA) of the online network's predictor parameters.
 The update is performed using the formula below:

 $$
 \phi \leftarrow \alpha\phi + (1-\alpha)\theta.
 $$

-In the above equation, $$\phi$$, is the target network's parameters, $$\theta$$ is the online network's predictor's parameters and $$\alpha$$ is the EMA smoothing factor.
+In the above equation, $$\phi$$, is the target network's parameters, $$\theta$$ is the online network's predictor parameters and $$\alpha$$ is the EMA smoothing factor.
 In our implementation of BYOL-Explore we do not make use of the RNN cells as we are dealing with simple environments, we call our implementation BYOL-Explore Lite.
 In our implementation the online network is composed of a multilayer perceptron (MLP) encoder and a predictor.
 The target network, $$h$$, is just composed of an MLP encoder.
 In the BYOL-Explore Lite process the current state of the environment, $$s_t$$, is inputted into the encoder $$f$$, which outputs a feature representation of the state, $$f(s_t)$$.
 This feature representation is then passed to both the RL agent and the predictor $$g$$.
 The RL agent uses $$f(s_t)$$ to decide on its next action and determine the value of that state.
-The predictor uses $$f(s_t)$$ to predict $$h(s_{t+1})$$, attempting to predict the target network's output for the next state.
+The predictor uses $$f(s_t)$$ to predict $$h(s_{t+1})$$, i.e., the predictor is attempting to predict the target network's output for the next state.
 There are two losses namely the encoder loss and the predictor loss.
 The predictor loss is given by,

 $$
 \mathcal{L}_p=\left\|\frac{g(f(s_{t}))}{\|g(f(s_{t}))\|_2}-\frac{h(s_{t+1})}{\|h(s_{t+1})\|_2}\right\|_2^2.